Sergio Agüero: Personal life

 Agüero was formerly married to Gianinna Maradona, the youngest daughter of Diego Maradona.
 On 19 February 2009, Giannina gave birth to their son, Benjamín, in Madrid.
 Diego Maradona was there for the birth of his first grandson, while Agüero, then 20, missed Atlético's training session earlier in the day.
 Atlético offered their congratulations in a statement on their official website.
 Agüero and Giannina divorced in 2012 after four years of marriage.

 Agüero's nickname "Kun", which features on his shirt, dates back to his childhood.
 It was first given to him by his grandparents, due to a resemblance to the character "Kum-Kum" from the anime Wanpaku Omukashi Kumu Kumu which was Agüero's favourite television programme as a child.
 He said "I have grown to appreciate it because it's unique.
 It's not every day an athlete is nicknamed after a cartoon character!"
 Agüero has a tattoo on the inside of his right arm inscribed in Tengwar—a form of writing invented by J. R. R. Tolkien in The Lord of the Rings—that transliterates roughly to Kun Agüero in the Latin script.
 He also has a tattoo on his left arm of his son's name and date of birth.
 Agüero holds Spanish nationality, after being granted citizenship in 2010 whilst playing for Atlético Madrid.

 Gastón del Castillo and Mauricio del Castillo are brothers of Agüero.
-Agüero shares a close friendship with Lionel Messi, his regular roommate during outings for the national team since 2005.
+Agüero shares a close friendship with Messi, his regular roommate during outings for the national team since 2005.
 He described Messi as being "like a brother" in his 2014 autobiography, Born to Rise, which contains a foreword written by Messi.

 During the three-month football break due to the coronavirus pandemic in 2020, Agüero started live-streaming himself playing various video games on Twitch.
 He became the fastest-growing streamer in the month of May, reaching 1 million followers.
 He has been especially popular among the Spanish-speaking community, collaborating with many big names such as El Rubius and even calling Messi once live on air.
 In November 2022, Agüero joined the newly established Kings League serving as chairman for one of the competing teams, Kunisports, featuring as a guest player for his own side.
+In March 2025, it was revealed that Kunisports would move from Kings League Spain to Kings League Americas (later renamed Kings League Mexico) following the 2025 Kings World Cup Clubs, and would later rebrand to KRÜ FC.
+Agüero also is the founder of KRÜ Esports, an esports club who most notably compete on the Valorant Champions Tour.

 Agüero welcomed his second child, a daughter named Olivia, with actress Sofía Calzetti in 2024.
 In 2025, Disney+ released Kun by Agüero, a documentary series about his life and career.